DeepSourceCorp/good-first-issue/README.md

 - Create a new pull-request.
 Please add the link to the issues page of the repository in the PR description.
 Once the pull-request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).

-We hangout at [DeepSource user group slack](https://deepsourceusers.slack.com).
-Feel free to ping us in #good-first-issue channel.
+We hangout in [DeepSource's User Group on Slack](https://deepsourceusers.slack.com).
+Feel free to ping us in `#good-first-issue` channel. 🙌🏼